|Version||Author/ Editor||Release Date|

 In addition to discussion of bullying and its negative impact on people and steps to stop it from happening in future it may be necessary for further action to be taken.
 This will vary from case to case.
 Such action may include:

-In the case of children:
+In the case of children and young people: